xiangzhousun/jonas/README.md

 # Xiangzhou Sun, Jonas
-I'm a high school student in California.
+I am a high school student in California, USA.
+My dream is to become a software engineer and digital artist.